wjasonhuang/python_utils/concurrency/notes.md

 - One or more threads wait indefinitely
 - Can end but does not have to

+# Dealing with deadlock

-## 4 conditions for deadlock: (all 4 conditions must hold for deadlock to occur)
+## 4 Conditions for Deadlock:
+All 4 conditions must hold for deadlock to occur
 1. Mututal Exclusoin
     *  At least one held resource must be non-sharable
 2. Hold and Wait